mongodb-labs/mongo-recsys/README.txt

 	./startup.sh

-6. Visit login page of Recommender in a browser (which should by default be at: localhost:8080/Recommender/login.jsp), and enjoy the site!
+6. Visit login page of Recommender in a browser (which should by default be at the following URL, given that you have named your .war file Recommender: localhost:8080/Recommender/login.jsp), and enjoy the site!

 BUILDING AND MODIFYING THE SOURCE CODE